 To set multiple values at once:

-You can see these job ports in the Parameter Editor when you deselect all nodes at the top level of a graph.
+You can see these global variables in the Parameter Editor when you deselect all nodes at the top level of a graph.
 They are also visible in the host application as extra input attributes on the graph's node.

-Normally, you do need to interact with these job ports since they are mostly handled by Bifrost.
+Normally, you do not need to interact with these global variables since they are mostly handled by Bifrost.
 However, there are exceptions such as when using Flow Wedging.